the-teachingRSE-project/competencies/competencies.md

 and skills which can, in turn, lead to structured and recognised sets of skills that can underpin the certification process.

-#### EMBL/EBI Competency Hub
+#### EMBL-EBI Competency Hub

-The EMBL/EBI Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
-In addition to collecting information on a range of competencies that can be browsed within the web-based tool, it also provides career profiles for roles within the domains that EMBL/EBI focuses on.
+The European Molecular Biology Laboratory - European Bioinformatics Institute (EMBL-EBI) Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
+In addition to collecting information on a range of competencies that can be browsed within the web-based tool, it also provides career profiles for roles within the domains that EMBL-EBI focuses on.
 The hub provides access to variety of training resources that are linked to the specific competencies that they relate to.
 This enables learners to more easily find the right training materials in order to support their career